 Structural Integration was founded by Dr Ida Rolf in the USA.

 All practitioners listed on SI-Directory have trained at a recognised IASI School of Structural Integration.
 These all originate from the work of Dr. Ida Rolf.
-Their lineage can be viewed in the chart below.

 The standards that must be met to become a recognised IASI school can be viewed here.